HzaCode/DP2_BeginnersGuide/Study： attachment_step.md

 ### Sample Configuration

-Below is a sample `attachment_step` configuration based on your provided example:
+Below is a sample attachment_step configuration for reference:

 ```json
 {